DejanJoksimovic/jsScript/README.md

+# Architecture
+## Microfrontend
+### Advantages
+- Scalability, reusability
+- Reliability (if one fails, others work as expected)
+- Each mfe has it own pipeline
+- Each mfe/bff can have separate technologies (in most cases)
+### disadvantages
+- more complexity
+- more cost (more pipelines, more repos)
+### module federation webpack plugin is necessary
+### sub routing (Router within router)
+use relative paths ('../blaBla')

 # Testing:
 ## Loosely coupled
 Modules should be as independent as possible from other modules, so that changes to module don’t heavily impact other modules.